-- Beautiful -- Large color packet of the popular culinary herb Oregano (Origanum vulgare); Popular shrub-like perennial grown for its flavorful leaves that are used fresh or dried in Italian, Spanish, and Mexican dishes.
-Grows 2-3 ' tall.
+- Beautiful - Large packet of the popular culinary herb Oregano (Origanum vulgare).
+Popular shrub-like perennial grown for its flavorful leaves that are used fresh or dried in Italian, Spanish, and Mexican dishes.
 A wonderful gift for the gourmet cook and gardener.
-Minimum of 100 mg per packet.
+Minimum 100mg (about 1000 seeds).

 Propagating oregano from seeds

 You can sow oregano seeds in containers or outdoors.
 If you want to plant the seeds outdoors, it’s recommended to do so when daytime temperatures are around 20°C (70°F).
 Growing oregano from seeds is an easy task, all you have to do is sprinkle the seeds and press them gently into the soil.